-The proposed zoning district and site plan are generally in compliance with the plan elements of Plan 2040, and with the CHASE principles in the Comprehensive Plan.
+The proposed zoning district and site plan are generally in compliance with the plan elements and CHASE principles of Plan 2040.

 All other agency comments should be addressed to demonstrate compliance with the remaining Goals, Objectives and Policies of Plan 2040.